 - Other causes include autoimmune inflammatory diseases, sarcoidosis, infections, and cancers.

-How do SJS and TEN manifests?
+How do SJS and TEN manifest?

 - The disease manifests itself with a macular and a popular rash after a prodrome of fever.
 This is followed by blisters and bulla formation resulting in skin sloughing and necrosis.
 The lesions may extend into the pharynx and larynx.